yunfeixie233/TextArena/textarena/envs/Coup/README.md

 ## Known Issues:
-  - [ ] There is a weird bug in offline play where a single LLM will all of a sudden play an entire game and it ends before the board advances even once?
+  - [ ] There is a weird bug in offline play where a single LLM will all of a sudden play an entire game and then ends before the board advances even once?
+The reply from the LLM seems to have a word barf of an entire game being played.
 I can't reliably recreate it or debug, so I am hoping someone else reading this can.
-I simply don't understand the base Env class logic well enough.
   - [ ] See `QueryForReveal` TODO below.